Philliec459/Altair-used-to-Select-Samples-from-Poro-Perm-Cross-Plot-to-Display-the-respective-Pc-Curves/README.md

 The objective of this project is to interrogate Petrophysical core data using python's interacive Altair.

 ### Data:

-Clerke's Rosetta Stone Arab-D carbonate data(1) is show below in the display of our pandas DataFrame.
+Clerke's Rosetta Stone Arab-D carbonate data(1) is shown below in the display of our pandas DataFrame.
 This is Core analysis data.

-Clerke masterfully selected this dataset starting from thousands of qualified, inspected plug samples where the final 450 samples were randomly selected from the total group to create a very unique dataset in that covers the full range in poro-perm space and Petrophysical Rock Types (PRTs) in the Arab D Carbonate.
+Clerke masterfully selected this dataset starting from 1,000's of qualified, inspected core plug samples where the final 450 samples were randomly selected from this total group to create a very unique dataset in that covers the full range in poro-perm space and Petrophysical Rock Types (PRTs) in the Arab D.

 High Pressure Mercury Injection (HPMI) was performed on each of the core plug samples too.
 The HPMI data was fit to the Thomeer hyperbolas for each pore system present in the sample giving us the Thomeer parameters Pd, G and Bulk Volume Occupied for each pore system.